Site History and Significance

 Built in what had once been arid desert, the monastery churches are now at risk due to a rise in the water table in the wake of the construction of the Aswan High Dam, and a resulting pressure from those wishing to cultivate newly fertile land.

 2002 World Monuments Watch

-At the Red Monastery, a project was initiated in 2005 by the American Research Center in Egypt, with funding from the United States Agency for International Development, and in collaboration with Roma Tre University.
+At the Red Monastery, a project was initiated in 2005 by the American Research Center in Egypt (ARCE), with funding from the United States Agency for International Development and in collaboration with Roma Tre University.
 This project resulted in the cleaning and conservation of mural decoration in many parts of the surviving sanctuary.
-Both projects are operated in collaboration with Egypt's Supreme Council of Antiquities.
-January 2011
+Both projects were operated in collaboration with Egypt's Supreme Council of Antiquities.

 In January 2022, after heavy and unprecedented rainfall in Sohag, the north wall of the fifth century church of the White Monastery suffered a partial collapse.
 To urgently avoid any further collapse of the wall, ARCE approached Orascom Construction Industries, a major Egyptian contracting company, to construct a steel support structure with safe working platforms to assist with the future conservation of the wall.
 With support from World Monuments Fund’s (WMF) Crisis Response Program, the design and installation of the support structure was completed in June 2022, without any further collapse of masonry from the wall.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.